geoserver/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

 Responsible Disclosure

 .. warning::

    If you encounter a security vulnerability in GeoServer please take care to report the issue in a responsible fashion:

    * Keep exploit details out of issue report (send to developer/PSC privately – just like you would do for sensitive sample data)
-   * Mark the issue as a vunerability.
+   * Mark the issue as a vulnerability.
    * Be prepared to work with Project Steering Committee (PSC) members on a solution

-   Keep in mind PSC members are volunteers and an extensive fix may require fundraising / resources If you are not in position to communicate in public please consider commercial support, contacting a PSC member, or reaching us via the Open Source Geospatial Foundation at info@osgeo.org.
+   Keep in mind PSC members are volunteers and an extensive fix may require fundraising / resources

+If you are not in position to communicate in public please consider commercial support, contacting a PSC member, or reaching us via the Open Source Geospatial Foundation at info@osgeo.org.

 Translation